scrawlon/fatsecret-omniauth/README.md

-# FatSecret OmniAuth Gem v0.0.2
+# UNMAINTAINED -- FatSecret OmniAuth Gem v0.0.2

 First things first - This is NOT an [OmniAuth] Strategy.
 This is not meant to be used as a Login method for web apps.
 This gem leverages OmniAuth's OAuth